 Highlights and News

-- Evaluation of patient engagement in radiation treatment quality and safety
+- Patterns of radiation treatment practice across Canada; and

 Our Steering Committee

 The success of CPQR can be derived in part from the strong initial and sustained engagement of the radiation treatment community, through partnership with the professions involved in radiation treatment planning and delivery: the Canadian Association of Radiation Oncology (CARO), the Canadian Organization of Medical Physicists (COMP) and the Canadian Association of Medical Radiation Technologists (CAMRT).